-Chania is the perfect place to spend a family, romantic, or even solo trip.
-The town is diverse and has something for everyone, as well as being very convenient for travelers, with multiple direct international flights touching down daily.
+Chania is the perfect place for a family, romantic, or even solo trip.
+The town is diverse and has something for everyone, as well as being very convenient for travelers, with multiple direct international flights arriving daily.

 Travelers to Chania can expect to have enough cultural and local activities available, with the option to fill multiple days worth of time with these pursuits.
 However, the town also has much to offer the more laid-back tourist, with beautiful beaches and world-class restaurants abounding in the town.

-Considered to be an architectural gem and one the most important public markets in the region, the Municipal Market gives visitors the opportunity to shop for local produce of excellent quality.
+Considered to be an architectural gem and one of the most important public markets in the region, the Municipal Market provides visitors the opportunity to shop for local produce of excellent quality.

-Otherwise, visitors can visit the historic and beautiful Mosque of the Janissaries.
+Furthermore, visitors can visit the historic and beautiful Mosque of the Janissaries.
 Located in the old Venetian Harbor, the mosque was built on the grounds of a former church with one nave.
-It no longer functions as a religious building and it remains the oldest structure from the Ottoman period.
+It no longer functions as a religious building, and it remains the oldest structure from the Ottoman period.

-Also known as the “Kucjk Hassan Mosque,” the building dates back to 1645 when the Turks captured Chania and it’s the oldest Ottoman building on the island.
+Also known as the “Kucjk Hassan Mosque,” the building dates back to 1645 when the Turks captured Chania; it’s the oldest Ottoman structure on the island.

-It stopped functioning as a mosque in 1923, and since then the venue has been used as a café, a restaurant, and a tourist office during the years.
+The building stopped functioning as a mosque in 1923 and has, since then, been used as a café, restaurant, and tourist office throughout the years.
 In the recent past, the mosque was renovated, becoming a space dedicated to exhibitions.

 Where to stay in Chania on Crete

-One of the best places to stay in Chania, if not the whole island of Crete, is Hotel Chania Flair.
-The adults only hotel is a new build, and was completed in 2020 — making it perfectly modern, offering every comfort you could possibly think of!
+One of the best places to stay in Chania, if it’s impossible to visit the whole of Crete, is Hotel Chania Flair.
+The adults-only hotel is a new facility and was completed in 2020— making it a perfectly modern.
+It offers every creature comfort you could possibly think of!

-Its location and adults only status make it very peaceful.
-Located in Nea Chora, Chania, Flair is in a quiet location while still being in the city.
-It’s situated steps away from the beach and the Venetian harbor is also easily accessible by foot.
+Its location and adults-only status make it very peaceful.
+Located in Nea Chora, Chania, Flair is in a quiet location while still within the city.
+It’s situated steps away from the beach, and the Venetian harbor is also easily accessible by foot.
 Chania Flair manages to be both centrally located and peaceful, making it perfectly placed in the city.

-The 5 star hotel impresses with its elegant design, high-quality furnishings and its privileged location between the sandy beach, city and old town.
+The five-star hotel impresses with its elegant design, high-quality furnishings, and privileged location between the sandy beach, city, and old town.

 “Chania Flair is neither a typical city hotel nor a secluded holiday resort,” says Labros Tsiledakis, Executive Manager of Chania Flair.
 “It is the new approach to a relaxing holiday: to feel the pulse of a romantic Venetian harbor city and at the same time enjoy a relaxing, regenerating beach holiday!
 With the quality guarantee of Corissia Hotels.”

-In the hotel building you will find spacious lounges with garden area as well as a reception area which is open 24 hours a day.
+In the hotel building, you will find spacious lounges with a garden area, as well as a reception area which is open 24 hours a day.

-On the sitting and sun terrace on the top floor, you can enjoy a magnificent panoramic view of the bay of Chania and the White Mountains of Crete with a drink of your choice.
-In the Rooftop Fitness Studio you will find state-of-the-art equipment where you can enjoy your fitness training with a magnificent view of the sea free of charge.
+In the lounge area and sun terrace on the top floor, you can enjoy a magnificent panoramic view of the bay of Chania and the White Mountains of Crete with a drink of your choice.
+In the Rooftop Fitness Studio, you will find state-of-the-art equipment where you can work out with a magnificent view of the sea free of charge.

-Chania Flair is a CO2-neutral hotel: very high energy efficiency and climate-neutrality through state-of-the-art construction and use of sustainable, renewable energy sources.
+Chania Flair is a CO2-neutral hotel with very high energy efficiency and climate-neutrality through state-of-the-art construction and use of sustainable, renewable energy sources.